Librarian

-A librarian is a person who professionally works managing information.
-Librarians' common activities include providing access to information, conducting research, creating and managing information systems, creating, leading, and evaluating educational programs, and providing instruction on information literacy to users.
+A librarian is a person who professionally works with information management.
+The professional duties of librarians encompass a wide range of activities, including the provision of access to information, the conduct of research, the creation and management of information systems, the creation, leadership, and evaluation of educational programs, and the provision of instruction on information literacy to users.

-The role of the librarian has changed over time, with the past century in particular bringing many new media and technologies into play.
-From the earliest libraries in the ancient world to the modern information hub, there have been keepers and disseminators of the information held in data stores.
-Roles and responsibilities vary widely depending on the type of library, the specialty of the librarian, and the functions needed to maintain collections and make them available to its users.
+The role of the librarian has evolved significantly over time, particularly in the past century, which has witnessed the emergence of numerous media and technologies.
+From the earliest libraries in the ancient world to the modern information hub, there have been individuals responsible for the maintenance and dissemination of information stored in data repositories.
+The roles and responsibilities of librarians vary considerably based on factors such as the nature of the library, the librarian's area of expertise, and the functions essential for the maintenance of collections and their accessibility to users.

-Education for librarianship has changed over time to reflect changing roles.
+Education for librarianship has undergone a transformation over time, adapting to the evolution of its roles and responsibilities.

 History

 The ancient world

 The Sumerians were the first to train clerks to keep records of accounts.
 "Masters of the books" or "keepers of the tablets" were scribes or priests who were trained to handle the vast amount and complexity of these records.
 The extent of their specific duties is unknown.